AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-create-topics.md

     ![](images/topic-version-none_cs.png){width="550" align="left"}

 2. The version information for a newly created topic is shown as *none*.
 When you save a new version, then it is assigned a version number as 1.0.
-For more information about saving a new version, view [Save as new version](web-editor-features.md#save-as-new-version).

 3. If your administrator has configured your Editor to lock files before editing, then you will not be able to edit a file until you lock it.
 Similarly, if configured, you will be asked to unlock any locked file before closing it.